Wheeler Yuta: Blackpool Combat Club (2022–2024)

 After losing to Bryan Danielson on the March 30, 2022 episode of Dynamite, Yuta walked away from his Best Friends teammates and teased a potential alliance with Danielson's Blackpool Combat Club faction.
-After AEW owner Tony Khan's purchase of ROH, it was announced that Yuta would return to the promotion at the revived Supercard of Honor XV to challenge Josh Woods for the ROH Pure Championship.
+After AEW owner Tony Khan's purchase of Ring of Honor (ROH), it was announced that Yuta would return to the promotion at the revived Supercard of Honor XV to challenge Josh Woods for the ROH Pure Championship.
 At the event, Yuta defeated Woods to win the title.
 On the April 8 episode of Rampage, Yuta was defeated by Blackpool Combat Club member Jon Moxley in a hard-fought match that saw him earn the group's respect.
 After the match, he was accepted into the group by its creator and then-manager William Regal.
 On the May 24, 2022 episode of Dark, which aired almost two months after their bout at Supercard of Honor XV, Yuta would successfully defend the ROH Pure Championship against Woods in a rematch.
 Yuta once again defended the title on the June 29 episode of Dark, defeating Tony Nese.
 After the match, Yuta was attacked by 2point0 and Daniel Garcia.
 This led to a match between Garcia and Yuta for the title at Death Before Dishonor, in which Yuta successfully retained the championship.
 Yuta lost the title on the September 7 episode of AEW Dynamite to Garcia, ending his reign at 159 days.
 On December 10, Yuta regained the ROH Pure Championship from Garcia at Final Battle, in turn becoming the first person to hold the title on multiple occasions.